-- The average length of stay is 11 days, but this varies widely and depends on the complexity and the debility of each individual patient.
+- The average length of stay is 11 days, but this varies widely and depends on the complexity of each individual patient.

-- The admissions coordinator performs a screen to determine whether the patient meets admission criteria.
-All admissions must also be approved in writing by the medical director based on the screen.
+- The admission coordinator performs a screening to determine whether the patient meets admission criteria.
+All admissions must also be approved in writing by the medical director based on the screening.
 Some payers also require a consultation with a rehabilitation physician as well as pre-admission approval by the insurance company.

 What could a patient expect in terms of outcome?